Noncommutative approach to diagnose degenerate Higgs bosons at 125 GeV: Introduction

-Noncommutativity has been extensively investigated in different contexts: quantization procedure\cite{wigner,HG,MOYAL,mezincescu,bopp2,djemai1,djemai2,ANO2,ANO2b,ANO2a,MACN}, the Yang-Mills theory on a NC torus\cite{conne,CDS}, matrix model of M-theory\cite{banks1,LS,banks3,banks2}, string theory\cite{jabbari,jabbari1,DH,jabbari2,ardalan,jabbari4,jabbari5,SW} and D-brane\cite{jabbari3,schomerus,kont,CF,BS,MACN1}, SSB and Higgs-Kibble mechanisms\cite{campbell,girroti2003,castorina2003,castorina2005,everton}.
-At last scenario, it was investigated how noncommutativity affects the IR-UV mixing and the appearance of massless excitations\cite{campbell,girroti2003}, the relation between symmetry breaking in NC cut-off field theories\cite{castorina2003,castorina2005} and the role played by the noncommutativity in the masses generation of new bosons\cite{everton}.
-Despite of all this extensive research, the whole role played by noncommutativity in mass generation in the global $O(2)$ scalar field theory was not properly investigated.
-In order to fill some gap into this matter, that problem must be investigated from an alternative point of view, precisely based in the induction of a damping feature into the theory\cite{MACN1}.
-At this context, we show how noncommutativity affects the conception for spontaneous symmetry breaking\cite{nambu,goldstone,lasinio1,lasinio2} and Higgs-Kibble mechanisms\cite{higgs1,higgs2,kibble} and, consequently, it is shown that noncommutativity might explain a mass-degenerate Higgs bosons\cite{MH1,MH2,MH3,MH4,MH5,MH6,MH7} near 126.5~GeV and that the noncommutativity contribution arises into the masses gained by gauge fields.
+Noncommutativity has been extensively investigated in different contexts: quantization procedure\cite{wigner,HG,MOYAL,mezincescu,Chaichian2001,bopp2,djemai1,djemai2,ANO2,ANO2b,ANO2a,MACN}, the Yang-Mills theory on a NC torus\cite{conne,CDS}, matrix model of M-theory\cite{banks1,LS,banks3,banks2}, string theory\cite{jabbari,jabbari1,DH,jabbari2,ardalan,jabbari4,jabbari5,SW} and D-brane\cite{jabbari3,schomerus,kont,CF,BS,MACN1}, SSB and EBHGHK mecha-\\nisms\cite{campbell,Chaichian2003,girroti2003,castorina2003,castorina2005,everton}.
+At these last scenario, it was investigated how noncommutativity affects the IR-UV mixing and the appearance of massless excitations\cite{campbell,girroti2003}, the relation between symmetry breaking in NC cut-off field theories\cite{castorina2003,castorina2005} and the role played by the noncommutativity in the masses generation of new boson\cite{everton}.
+Despite of all this extensive research, the whole role played by noncommutativity in mass generation, even in a simplest $O(2)$ scalar field theory, was not yet properly investigated because it is principally based on the Moyal $\ast$-product, \textit{i.e.}, based on the space-time noncommutativity or on phase space coordinates that present a no-go problem\cite{CPJT}.
+With the aim to fill some gap into this matter and avoid the no-go problem, the NC induced in the present work is among the momenta.
+This strategy also allowed us to relate noncommutativity\cite{MACN1} with damping phenomenon.
+At this point, we would like to relate damping phenomenon with deep inelastic scattering\cite{FT1,FT2}.
+Deep inelastic scattering asserts that a large part of the kinetic energy of the incident nucleus is converted into internal energy of the nuclear system(dynamical mass increases) and, therefore, the kinetic energy of reaction products is a small fraction of that initial value.
+Based on this assumption, we conjecture that the Higgs boson -- mediating particle of Higgs field -- plays the role of incident nucleus, while a particle, coupled to Higgs field, is the nuclear system.
+In this context, we propose to explain Higgs boson mass degeneracy through damping phenomenon.